Tour starts on every single TUESDAY from March 30st to October 19th.

 Day 10.
 Lisbon - Caceres - Madrid (613 km ~ 381 miles)

 Breakfast.
-Departure towards the Spanish border to reach the province of Extremadura, and the city of Caceres - a beautiful place, founded by the Romans in 25 BC.
-Visit to Cáceres will bring you back to the old medieval era.
+Departure towards the Spanish border to reach the province of Extremadura and the city of Caceres, a beautiful place founded by the Romans in 25 BC.
+A visit to Cáceres will bring you back to the medieval era.
 The streets climb and twist among hoary palaces and mansions.
 As you turn your head up, you can see the skyline decorated with gargoyles, spires, and gigantic storks’ nests.
-The fortress has been serving as defensive walls since the 16th century.
-You will have a good hour and a half there, so, go ahead and check the main highlights, they are very close to each other:
+The fortress has been serving as a defensive wall since the 16th century.
+You will have a good hour and a half there, so go ahead and check the main highlights; they are very close to each other:

 Continuation to Madrid.
 Arrival and the end of the tour.